|Mrs. Bee (#47112547)|

 |Bio and Links|

 I have always found cemeteries to be soothing places.
 Find A Grave is a lovely idea very well carried forward, a compassionate and tender community.|

-If you have information about any memorial I manage, please get in touch via public message or through the Suggest A Correction feature.
+If you have information about any memorial I manage, please get in touch via public message or through the Edit tab.
 Please include sources, to help researchers.

 ALEXANDRIA NATIONAL CEMETERY in Alexandria, Virginia: I have been researching this cemetery for several years and will be happy to help you learn more about anyone who is (or was previously) buried there.

 UNKNOWNS: Please leave flowers and notes for the Civil War unknowns and others I have documented.
 Under "Search Contributor's Records" on this screen, enter "Unknown" in the Last Name field.

 COLONISTS OF THE 1600s: Honoring the memories of our early colonial ancestors is important to me.
 If you have further details about the men who are buried in the Bloody Brook Mass Grave, please let me know.

 SPECIAL PROJECT: Methodist Protestant Cemetery in Alexandria, Virginia, especially the south section, is a special project.
 Please contact me with any information about the people buried there.

 4th Michigan In..., A Rose for Her, Allan Joyce, AlPol, Ancestral Sleut..., Andrea Hooe Rau..., Anonymous, Anonymous, Anonymous, Anonymous, Audrey, Autumn, Beeswax, Betty Frain, Betty Jean Wolv..., BigFrench, Bill Creegan, BJSK, Bob, Bob F, [View all Find A Grave Friends...]